robertkrimen/otto/README.md

 func (err Error) Error() string
 ```

-Error returns a description of the error
+Error returns a string representation of the error

 ```plaintext
     TypeError: 'def' is not a function